Axenide/Dotfiles/README.md

 | <kbd>v</kbd>                 | Start selection                 |
 | <kbd>CTRL + v</kbd>          | Toggle rectangle/line selection |
 | <kbd>y</kbd>                 | Yank selection                  |

+## 🌐 Browser Theme
+### Floorp
+I'm currently using Floorp, a Firefox ESR fork with a sidebar and a lot of customization options.

+For Floorp I only removed the window buttons via CSS.
+You can do the same while installing or running `floorp.sh`.
+I only tweaked the config and used [Firefox Color](https://addons.mozilla.org/es/firefox/addon/firefox-color/) to recolor it.

+[Click here to get my theme](https://color.firefox.com/?theme=XQAAAAKcAQAAAAAAAABBqYhm849SCia73laEGccwS-xMDPrv2Sw6Caq-qy5QgqeHG4K15QdnKP13g2bqt8iOj4e4VN6fpUJ5Y-FzVYxdRh4Jahskc87JAlD7QBtVsQPah07ceRE71vdnCbF_-HDpdDsCCgxf762zTxvWjJDI_cSS1JYv7e-yR-YLNlxGjaKfyUVHw9nHlNl5tu0qly99l70ODSB6rI0cc56xlRfomQJbRV-lNKpjgxEvYnXITcE-LiFtvVyliTFWexkCg2ripcVdrjbZdzsVNm4BOXyEIx_gLC3M0vJY_1D8JAA) or make your own!

+### Firefox
+If you want, you can use my custom CSS.
+An automated script for this is included in the root folder of this repository as `firefox.sh`.
+You will also be asked if you want to use my config when running `dots.sh`.

+### Chromium
+I made a custom theme that you can use on any Chromium based browser.
+You have to add it via developer mode on your extensions settings.
+I really like Brave, but you can use it on every Chromium browser (except Opera for some reason).

 <p align="center">
 <samp>